AI Conversations

 Chat History

-The chat maintains scroll position when loading history, so visitors aren't jumped to the top of the conversation.
+The chat maintains scroll position when loading history, so visitors stay anchored on the message they were reading instead of being jumped around.